The two levels of reality

 Death in the light of weak reality

 The objective weak reality shows some very interesting clues on what the experiences of the conscious Ego may be at the moment of crossing the threshold and once it is on the other side.
-It is not so much spiritualism, as an interpretative theory of many mediumistic phenomena, that determines a connection between the weak reality and the beyond, but rather the fact that the objective phenomena of the weak reality represent an enigma on which the strong reality is not able to offer any satisfactory explanation.
+It is not so much spiritualism, as an interpretative theory of many mediumistic phenomena, that determines a connection between the weak reality and the afterlife, but rather the fact that the objective phenomena of the weak reality represent an enigma on which the strong reality is not able to offer any satisfactory explanation.
 Weak reality implies the existence and action of entities and energies that go beyond the stability and solidity that we attribute to the physical world: it is as if a gap were opened through which elements present in another dimension could interfere with things and events objectively perceived in the strong reality.
 The psyche then leads to establish a link between this gap and the threshold that is crossed when the body dies.

 Even the attempts of a psychic explanation – that is mental, as hypothetically ascribable to brain activity – of the phenomena of the objective weak reality, are not able to frame these phenomena in the ambit of the strong objective reality: they can only attribute to the human psyche the ability to influence objectively, within certain limits, some events of the real world.
-But the very acknowledgment of this power attributed to the psyche is to detriment of the solidity attributed to the strong reality.
+But the very acknowledgment of this power attributed to the psyche is to detriment of the solidity attributed to strong reality.
 It should be noted, first of all, that attributing to the psyche a certain degree of control over reality does not mean that this control can be exercised by the conscious Ego: in most cases, in fact, the events of weak objective reality are determined by people (mediums) whose Ego is for sometime in a state of partial or total unconsciousness.
 In this respect, the psychic phenomenon proves once more its autonomy in relation to strong objective reality, even in the case in which one wishes to attribute (without being able to prove it) the ability to determine real events to a particular activity of human brain.
-In this way we would like to exclude from the process other alien entities (spirits, extraterrestrials, etc.), but the enigma represented by the psychic dynamics and by what rules them (even managing to control reality) is anyway not solved.
+In this way we would like to exclude from the process other alien entities (spirits, extraterrestrials, etc.), but the enigma represented by the psychic dynamics and by what rules them (even managing to exert effects on reality) is anyway not solved.

 Kant & Swedenborg